 1. Introduction

 Forests and vegetation resources are indispensable to the sustenance of human life, providing not only timber and non-timber products but also a vast array of medicinal plants used in primary healthcare.
-From the provision of xygen for cleaner air, timber for construction, soil enrichment, food for living things, water, and a large collection of medicinal plants used in primary healthcare.
-Clearly, forest resources are an important source of support to mankind (Heubach et al, 2011).
+From the provision of Oxygen for cleaner air, timber for construction, soil enrichment, food for living things, water, and a large collection of medicinal plants used in primary healthcare.
+Clearly, forest resources are an important source of support to mankind (Heubach et al., 2011).

 According to a report (World Health Organization, 2021), about 80% of people in developing countries engage in the practice of using medicinal plants for healthcare.
-In Nigeria, for instance, the use of herbs is an important component of the healthcare system (Okeke, Oyetunji, & Agbaje, 2020).
+In Nigeria, for instance, the use of herbs is an important component of the healthcare system (Okekeet al., 2020).
 Harvesting specific plants from forests and farmlands for their curative value is a long-standing tradition to combat ailments such as diabetes, malaria and typhoid hypertension and reproductive disorders (Adebayo et al., 2019; Osemene & Elujoba, 2020).
 Before modern medicine became widely available, most African societies depended on the natural environment for health solutions.
 The use of these medicinal plants has evolved over a long period of time, through several trial and error, experimentation, oral passage of knowledge and through observations of usage (Jamshidi-Kia et al, 2018).

 In some societies the knowledge is embedded in cultural and spiritual traditions and is often passed down through family members or traditional healers (Aiyeloja & Bello, 2021).
 However, deforestation for rapid urban expansion and agriculture alongside the gradual loss of traditional values are some of the major challenges that threaten this repository of ethnobotanical knowledge.
 Therefore, there is a need to safeguard these ancient traditions through research to document, scientifically validate, and preserve indigenous medicinal plant practices for the sake of future generations.
-This critical step has become a necessity as a report by (FAO, 2023) shows that forest resources are the main source of supply of medicinal species.
+This critical step has become a necessity as a report by FAO, (2023) that shows forest resources are the main source of supply of medicinal species.
 Therefore, the deployment of core principles of sustainable development is needed to check the ever growing population pressure fueling depletion of these critical habitats.

 Similarly, Odugbemi, (2008) pointed out that traditionally Nigeria has an ecological advantage of diversity across the different regions, for instance, from mangrove swamps in the south to savanna and Sahel regions in the north.
 This diversity ensures a constant supply of various types of vegetation with known medicinal values.
 Therefore, any system which supports the destruction of the natural environment unchecked will not only destroy forest resources but will also undermine traditional health systems which depend on the natural environment for sustenance (Butler, 2019).

 Several studies have shown that medicinal plants remain popular among many Nigerians due to the high cost of pharmaceuticals, poor penetration of modern healthcare in rural areas, cultural practices and perception that the use of medicinal plants is more effective (Eze et al., 2020) make the ongoing destruction of forest resources more worrying.
-According to (Nwosu,& Orji, 2021), since many developing countries struggle to provide adequate formal healthcare to their populace, people are adapting by combining herbs and pharmaceutical products.
+According to Nwosu,& Orji (2021), since many developing countries struggle to provide adequate formal healthcare to their populace, people are adapting by combining herbs and pharmaceutical products.
 Several studies have attempted to document medicinal plant use in some parts of the country, however, fewer studies have provided a nationwide coverage (Adebayo et al., 2019; Yusuf et al., 2022).
 Nonetheless, most do not provide a nationwide perspective incorporating respondents from multiple geopolitical zones, socio-economic backgrounds, and occupations.